An Official Website of the Commonwealth of Kentucky

 Learn more about the National Register program in Kentucky.

-To initiate the Section 106 process, a hard-copy letter must be mailed or delivered to Craig Potts, KHC Executive Director and State Historic Preservation Officer, at the KHC office located at the Barstow House, 410 High Street, Frankfort, KY 40601.
-This letter should explain the nature of the project and include photographs of the site and a topographic map, with the site indicated on the map.
-Details are outlined in the Specifications for Field Work and Cultural Resource Assessment Reports.
+To initiate the Section 106 process, a letter and supporting documentation must be emailed to the Site Protection Team at email@example.com.
+This letter and documentation should explain the nature of the project and include photographs of the site and a topographic map, with the site indicated on the map.
+Details are outlined in the Submit a Project for Review section of our webpage, as well as in the Section 106 Coversheet and the Specifications for Field Work and Cultural Resource Assessment Reports.

 How long does the Section 106 process take?